jotsb/AuditReady/documentation/DEPLOYMENT_GUIDE.md

    - Navigate to: Integrations → GitHub
    - Click "Connect to GitHub"
    - Authorize Supabase to access your repository
-   - Select your `auditready` repository
+   - Select your `auditproof` repository

 2. **Configure Branch Settings:**
    - Production branch: `main`